FC Sairme Bagdati

-Their home ground was Bagdatis Tsentraluri Stadioni with the capacity of 3,000.
+Their home ground is Bagdati's Central Stadium with the capacity of 3,000.

 History

 Sairme initially starting taking part in second tier of the Georgian Soviet league.

 In mid-2010s the club twice in a row came 3rd in Meore Liga, followed by the second place taken in 2016.
 Sairme under the management of Davit Machitidze finished one point short of a group winner and according to the existing league regulations, dropped down to Regionuli Liga along with all the remaining teams.

 With new coach Jaba Akhaladze in the new league, Sairme ended up in mid-table.
-Soon financial difficulties worsened their performance later.
+Soon financial difficulties worsened their performance.
 In 2020, Sairme played the last season before their formal withdrawal.

+After a three-year pause the club resumed functioning in 2024 and joined Group C of the Regionuli Liga tournament.

 Seasons

 Name

-The club was named after Sairme balneological resort, located in 25 km from the town of Bagdati.
+The club was named after the Sairme balneological resort, located in 25 km from the town of Bagdati.